-Donald Tolin, Attorney & Counselor At Law, has been a licensed attorney in Wyoming for thirty-eight (38) years.
-He is married to Vickie Tolin, his legal assistant and office manager since 1978.
-The parents of four adult children, they also have five grandchildren.
+Donald Lee Tolin, Attorney & Counselor At Law, has been a licensed attorney in Wyoming for 42 years.
+For the past 43 years, he has been married to Vickie Tolin, his legal assistant and office manager.
+They are parents of four adult children; and have seven grandchildren.

 He graduated in 1972 from Casper College (Casper, WY) with an Associate of Arts Degree in Social Science.
 He graduated in 1975 with a Bachelors of Science Degree With Honor in Accounting from the College of Commerce and Industry at the University of Wyoming (Laramie, WY.)
 He obtained his Juris Doctor Degree in 1978 from the College of Law at the University of Wyoming (Laramie, WY.)

 He is licensed to practice in all Wyoming Courts including the Wyoming Supreme Court; the United States District Court for the Districts of Wyoming and Colorado; the United States Court of Appeals for the Tenth Circuit; and the United States Tax Court.
-He has also appeared in front of the Eastern Shoshone and Northern Arapaho Tribal Court on the Wind River Indian Reservation in Wyoming.
+He is also licensed to practice in the Wind River Tribal Court for the Shoshone and Northern Arapaho Tribes on the Wind River Indian Reservation in Wyoming.

-Since 1975 he also has held a Wyoming Certificate (inactive) as a Certified Public Accountant.
+Since 1975 he also has held a Wyoming Certificate (inactive status) as a Certified Public Accountant (CPA}.
 He was the general manager of a family recycling, scrap processing, new steel warehouse, and fabrication business (Casper Iron & Metal, Inc.) employing at times as many as fifty employees and grossing in excess of six million dollars in sales.
 He was also licensed as a substitute teacher by the Wyoming Professional Licensing Board and taught grades K through 12 for about five years in Natrona County.

 He is currently a member of the Wyoming Criminal Justice Act (CJA) panel for the District of Wyoming as a federal criminal defense attorney; and has previously served as an Assistant Public Defender and a Guardian Ad Litem for the State of Wyoming.

-His solo private practice of 38 years involves primarily criminal defense in Municipal, Circuit (County), State, and Federal Courts, including juvenile delinquencies, misdemeanors, and felonies; in addition to family law representing adults and children, including as a private Guardian Ad Litem for children.
-He has also represented parents in abuse and neglect cases brought by the Department of Family Services (DFS) and termination of parental rights.
+His solo private practice of 42 years involves primarily CRIMINAL DEFENSE in Municipal, Circuit (County), State, and Federal Courts, including juvenile delinquencies, misdemeanors, and felonies; in addition to FAMILY LAW representing adults and children, including as a private Guardian Ad Litem for children.
+He also privately represents parents in abuse and neglect cases brought by the Department of Family Services (DFS) and termination of parental rights.

 He has defended both juveniles and adults facing only nominal fines without any jail time to those facing life imprisonment; cases ranging from the theft of a candy bar, to attempted murder of a police officer, to complex multi-defendant drug conspiracies.
-As an experienced civil and criminal Trial Attorney and litigator, he has defended clients through both Bench and Jury Trials; and argued appeals before the Wyoming Supreme Court.
+As an experienced civil and criminal Trial Attorney and litigator for 42 years, he has defended clients through both Bench and Jury Trials; and argued appeals before the Wyoming Supreme Court.

 Mr. Tolin is the Wyoming State Coordinator and Western Regional Coordinator for NACDA, the National Association of CPS (Child Protective Services) Defense Attorneys, a national organization of attorneys representing parents and other adults in Abuse and Neglect Cases and Termination of Parental Rights proceedings.
 He also serves on the NACDA Board of Directors.